Decoding Lucian Freud's Self-Portraits at the RA

 The following section will feature Freud’s works from the 1950s which show a shifting nature of his style.
 In Hotel Bedroom from 1954, Freud depicted himself for the last time in a sitting position next to the easel.
 Freud was apparently influenced by Francis Bacon, proven by his 1956 Self-portrait; for it, he used coarse hog’s hair brushes, which enabled him to open up his brushwork technique.

-In the next section, we witness Freud’s working process with a number of preparatory sketches and unfinished portraits.
+In the next section, we witness the artist’s working process with a number of preparatory sketches and unfinished portraits.
 Some of those works will underline how well he combined different elements of the interior of his own studio.
 For instance, the self-portrait from 1966 titled Mirror on Chair depicts mirrors, which were used by the painter to see his own image from unconventional angles.